TedHusted/awake/awake.md

 ###

-“Alex, I’m glad you were open to working with me to train Nexus for the President’s Daily Briefing.”
+“Liam, I’m glad you were open to working with me to train Nexus for the President’s Daily Briefing.”

 The two analysis are sitting in a conference room at CIA headquarters, with a view screen covering one wall.
-The analyst standing at the center of the table was tall, dark, and muscular.
+The analyst standing at the center of the table is tall, dark, and muscular.
 Standing next to him is an analyst of medium height with ginger hair and a modest build.

 “I’m looking forward to it, Noah.
-Any news about Taylor’s newborn?” asks the modest analyst.
+Any news about Taylor’s newborn?” asks the second analyst.

-“Yeah,” says the muscular analyst.
+“Yeah,” says the first analyst.
 “If you’re in the baby weight and height pool, here are the statistics: The baby is 3.2 kilograms at birth, 51 centimeters tall, with black hair, named Amanda.
 Family leave will go for three months, and then Taylor would like to work 8-5 with weekends and holiday off. “

 “Understandable.
 Hope I will be ready to do the same thing one day.”

 “OK, “ says Noah, “for now, let me just run through all the talking points, so that you can take Taylor’s place.
 I’m sure some of it will be a refresher of things you already know.
 Stop me with any questions, yeah?”

-Alex smiles, gestures with his hand, and says “Go!”
+Liam smiles, gestures with his hand, and says “Go!”

 Noah takes a deep breath and begins the presentation.
 Each slide has a graph or graphic, and Noah talks through each one.